jroberts9495/InternRobotProject/README.md

  - src/MeSingleLineFollower.cpp
  - src/MeSingleLineFollower.h

- These files may be modified from their original source.
+ These files might be modified from their original source.
 If they were modified, those modifications were custom-made by the owners of this project.

  # Own Licensure